Moulberry/AxiomDocumentation/src/tools/painting/noisepainter.md

 Next, we have the scale option, which adjusts the size of the noise relative to the block grid.
 A larger scale means that the noise pattern is spread over a larger area of blocks.

+Finally, the Anisotropic option enables control of scale on each axis individually, allowing for a stretched effect.

 ## Noises

 There are a few shared settings across the different noises.
 The common options between these noises are listed below, with sepcific settings for each noise described in their respective sections.